 How happy are you?

-Good mental wellbeing - some people call it happiness - is about more than avoiding mental health problems.
-It means feeling good and being able to get on well with everyday life.
+Mental wellbeing - some people call it happiness - is about more than avoiding mental health problems.
+It means feeling good and being able to cope with everyday life.

-Having good mental wellbeing doesn’t mean you never experience difficulties - everyone can go through tough times but good mental wellbeing can help you feel you have the resilience to cope.
+Having good mental wellbeing doesn’t mean that you never experience difficulties.
+Everyone can go through tough times but having good mental health and wellbeing can help you feel that you have the resilience to cope.

-Whatever your wellbeing score, research show there are five steps we can all take to improve our wellbeing.
-This is why we’re asking our residents to GET VOCAL.
+There are five steps that we can all take to improve our mental health and wellbeing.

 Talk to your friends.
 Spend time with your family.
 Good relationships build better mental health.